Assistance programs Boone County Kentucky.

-Kenton County Catholic Charities is part of the diocese that serves the entire region.
+Boone and Kenton County Catholic Charities is part of the diocese that serves the entire region.
 Social workers can provide some direct aid and refer qualified residents to other resources.
-Some examples of the services provide in Burlington Kentucky and nearby areas include free food, hot meals, and housing assistance.
-This can include information on emergency rental assistance or foreclosure prevention.
-Other assistance includes credit repair, budgeting, and referrals to programs such as food stamps.
-Continue.
+Some examples of the services provide in Burlington Kentucky and nearby areas include free food, hot meals, and money for housing assistance.
+They help the poor, single mothers in Boone County and migrants too.

 Volunteers of America in Kentucky offers housing resources in the Burlington region and the county.
 They may have transitional units, emergency rental assistance, shelter, and case management.
 A focus is on families with young children, the elderly, and least fortunate.
 Learn more on VOA of Kentucky assistance programs.

 Jewish Services of Boone County and the region - While resources are limited, and often come with conditions, the charity organization may have funds for medications, housing or rent costs, loans for emergencies such as car repairs and other bills.
 However, more likely is non-financial support, such as care for seniors, free food or personal hygiene items, social services, and respite for caregivers in the Boone County and nearby towns.
-Continue Jewish service programs.
+Continue with Jewish service programs.